FerretDB/FerretDB/website/blog/2023-08-18-deploy-run-ferretdb-leafcloud.md

 ## Conclusion

-FerretDB offers you the chance to leverage the truly open-source replacement for MongoDB.
+FerretDB offers a truly open source replacement for MongoDB.
+It is compatible with MongoDB, which means you can keep using your existing tools and frameworks.
-And with Leafcloud, you can deploy and run your FerretDB applications using Postgres clusters suitable for production, including persistent storage volumes, automated backups, autoscaling, connection pooling, monitoring, and more.
+And with [Leafcloud](https://www.leaf.cloud/), you can deploy and run your FerretDB applications using Postgres clusters suitable for production, including persistent storage volumes, automated backups, autoscaling, connection pooling, monitoring, and more.

-To learn more about FerretDB, please visit our [GitHub page](https://www.ferretdb.io).
+To learn more about FerretDB, please visit our [GitHub page](https://github.com/FerretDB/FerretDB/).